-Importance of Studies
+Importance of Clinical Studies

 Clinical studies test assumptions held by doctors and researchers to see if they are, in fact, true.
-And a clinical trial that disproves the effectiveness of a treatment, while disappointing, is just as important as a trial that proves the effectiveness of a new treatment.
-One example is the use of high-dose chemotherapy and bone marrow transplantation to treat advanced breast cancer.
-A clinical study done only with men, for example, may not tell doctors how women will respond to the treatment.
+Every advance in cancer treatment in recent years has come out of a clinical study.
+Without clinical studies, new interventions could not be approved.
+And a study that disproves the effectiveness of one intervention, while disappointing, is just as important as a study that proves the effectiveness of another intervention.

+It is important in any study to have a diverse group of participants to represent the broader population and ensure that the intervention is safe and effective for all people.
+A clinical study of a new treatment done only with men, for example, may not tell doctors how women will respond to the treatment.
 A study done only with adults may not give reliable information on how children will respond.

 Cancer is a disease of aging, but adults in clinical studies are on average quite a bit younger than the average age of all cancer patients.
 Enrolling more older cancer patients in clinical studies would result in more accurate information about whether and how treatments really work in the people most likely to have the disease.

 Primary care doctors may not know the latest treatments for cancers or other diseases, and they don’t have time to keep up with all—or even most—of the clinical studies underway.
 In focus groups conducted by the National Cancer Institute, primary care providers said they didn’t feel they had the time to learn about studies, discuss them with their patients, or do the necessary paperwork to enroll participants.
 They said oncologists should be the ones to discuss cancer clinical studies with patients.